Sicilian Wars: Fourth Sicilian War (383–376 BC)

-The Fifth Sicilian War (368-367 BC)
+Fifth Sicilian War (368-367 BC)

 Dionysius again attacked Punic possessions in 368 BC, and laid siege to Lilybaeum.
 The defeat of his fleet was a severe setback.
 After his death in 367 BC, his son Dionysius II made peace with Carthage, and Carthage retained her Sicilian possessions west of the Halycas and Himera rivers.

-The Sixth Sicilian War (345 BC–339 BC)
+Sixth Sicilian War (345–339 BC)

 Carthage became embroiled in Syracusan politics in 345 BC, and her forces managed to enter the city at the invitation of one of the political contenders.
 The commander Mago bungled the affair, retreated to Africa and killed himself to escape punishment.
 Timoleon assumed power in Syracuse in 343 BC and started raiding Carthaginian possessions in Sicily.
 The Carthaginian expedition to Sicily was destroyed in the Battle of the Crimissus in 339 BC.
 The following peace treaty left Carthage in control of territories west of the Halycas river.

-The Seventh Sicilian War (311 BC–306 BC)
+Seventh Sicilian War (311–306 BC)

 In 315 BC Agathocles, the tyrant of Syracuse, seized the city of Messana, present-day Messina.
 In 311 BC, he invaded the last Carthaginian holdings on Sicily, which broke the terms of the current peace treaty, and he laid siege to Akragas.
-Hamilcar, grandson of Hanno the Navigator, successfully led the Carthaginian counterattack.
+Hamilcar, son of Gisco, successfully led the Carthaginian counterattack.
 He defeated Agathocles in the Battle of the Himera River in 311 BC.
 Agathocles had to retreat to Syracuse while Hamilcar won control over the rest of Sicily.
 In the same year, he laid siege to Syracuse itself.

 In desperation, Agathocles secretly led an expedition of 14,000 men to the mainland of Africa, hoping to save his rule by leading a counterstrike against Carthage itself.
 In this, he was successful: Carthage was forced to recall Hamilcar and most of his army from Sicily to face the new and unexpected threat.
 The two armies met in the first Battle of White Tunis outside Carthage.
 The Carthaginian army, under Hanno and Hamilcar, was defeated.
 Agathocles and his forces laid siege to Carthage, but it was too strongly fortified for them to assault.
 Instead, the Greeks slowly occupied the whole of northern Tunisia until they were defeated two years later in 307 BC.
 Agathocles himself escaped back to Sicily and negotiated a peace treaty with the Carthaginians in 306, in which Agathocles retained control of the eastern half of the island.

-Pyrrhic War (278 BC–276 BC)
+Pyrrhic War (278–276 BC)

 After Agathocles sued for peace, Carthage enjoyed a brief, unchallenged period of control of Sicily, which ended with the Pyrrhic War.
 The Sicilian Pyrrhic expedition, the second phase of the Pyrrhic War (280-265 BC), which ultimately led to the Punic Wars, can be considered the ultimate part of the Greek-Punic wars.
 Pyrrhus of Epirus arrived in Sicily to rescue the island from the Carthaginians.
 He conquered Palermo, Eryx and Iaitias but his siege of Lilybaeum failed.
 So he returned to Italy.